jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/Wales-FHIR-Implementation-Guide-v1.1.0/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-SingleRecord-AllergiesListUpdated.page.md

 <div class="warning"><span class="ImplementWarn"></span></div>

 ## {{page-title}}
-An extension to carry a timestamp for when a record has been updated.
+An extension to carry a boolean value for when a record has been updated.

 ### Purpose
-This extension is intended for use within the Care Data Repository, and extends the Patient resource to record a timestamp that shows when the demographic record was last updated at source.
-This timestamp is used in the management of patient demographics and identity within the Care Data Repository.
+This extension is intended for use within the Single Record, and extends the AllergiesList resource to record a boolean that shows if the record have been updated.

 ### Context of Use
 This extension may be used on the following profile(s):
-* Patient
+* AllergiesList

 ### Formal Views of Extension Content
 <div class="tab-wrap">